 The Johnstons like the flavor of Aldi’s Appleton Farms Premium Sliced Bacon.
 But there’s more to consider than taste alone.

 “We’ve received dozens of comments and emails over the years complaining about poor slicing or disproportionate amounts of fat,” they tell Money Talks News.
 “If in doubt, look elsewhere.”

-For better bets at Aldi, check out “My 7 Favorite Things to Buy at Aldi.”
+For better bets at Aldi, check out “10 of the Best Things To Buy at Aldi.”

 2. Avocado oil